danielfm/django-flash/doc/source/configuration.rst

 Configuration
 -------------

-In order to plug Django-flash to your project, open your project's ``settings.py`` file and do the following changes::
+In order to plug Django-Flash to your project, open your project's ``settings.py`` file and do the following changes::

     TEMPLATE_CONTEXT_PROCESSORS = (